BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 Qt5
 -------------

-Qt5 is used for the QSt-based GUI component implemented in Bayeux (as an optional component).
+Qt5 is used for the QS-based GUI components implemented in Bayeux (optional component).

 For now we use the system install of Qt5 (5.2.1 on Ubuntu 14.04):